onnx/onnx-tensorrt/README.md

     // Ensure that you update your LD_LIBRARY_PATH to pick up the location of the newly built library: export LD_LIBRARY_PATH=$PWD:$LD_LIBRARY_PATH

 For building only the libraries, append `-DBUILD_LIBRARY_ONLY=1` to the CMake build command.
+If your model has Gather or GatherElements operations with negative indices, add `-DSUPPORT_NEGATIVE_GATHER` to the build command.
+Note that enabling negative-indices gather will have a performance impact on gathers with non-negative indices.

 ## Executable Usage